SOLAR POWER IN KENTUCKY

 We believe in being a good neighbor, ensuring responsible clean energy development that benefits both the environment and local communities without burdening existing infrastructure.

-Local jobs expected to be created during construction
+Expected to be created during peak construction.

 Project details